rwynn/monstache-site/src/config.md

 As these indexes will accrue over time your can use a tool like [curator](https://github.com/elastic/curator) to prune them with a Delete Indices action and an age filter.

+## index-as-update

+boolean (default false)

+When index-as-update is set to true monstache will sync create and update operations in MongoDB as updates to Elasticsearch.
+By default, monstache will overwrite the entire document in Elasticsearch.
+This setting may be useful if you make updates to Elasticsearch to the documents monstache has previously synced and would like to retain these updates when the document changes in MongoDB.
+You will only be able to retain fields in Elasticsearch that do not overlap with fields in MongoDB.

 ## stats-index-format

 string (default monstache.stats.2006-01-02)